 How to get rid of clothes in good condition

-If you’ve decided some of your garments need a new home, there are several ways to get rid of them sustainability instead of sending them straight to the landfill or incinerator.
+If you’ve decided some of your garments need a new home, there are several ways to get rid of them sustainably instead of sending them straight to the landfill or incinerator.

 Donating relatively well-maintained threads can give them a new life and help families in need.
 In fact, about 2 out of every 5 children in America face clothing insecurity because their families can’t afford weekly expenses.
 But it’s important to research nonprofits and make sure your donations go where they’re intended.

-While you can find organizations that give clothing directly to people in need, many nonprofits collect donated clothing and sell it to fund charitable programs.
-To make sure your donations are used for good, it’s important to vet organizations by searching them on sites like Charity Navigator or Charity Watch
+While you can find organizations that give clothing directly to people in need, many nonprofits and donation centers collect donated clothing and sell it to fund charitable programs.
+To make sure your donations are used for good, it’s important to vet organizations by searching them on sites like Charity Navigator or Charity Watch.

-You can search for clothing donation opportunities in your area or look into respected national organizations such as Dress for Success (which provides work apparel to low-income women) and One Warm Coat.
+You can search for clothing donation opportunities in your area or look into respected national organizations such as Dress for Success and One Warm Coat.
 It’s also crucial to check which specific items a charity asks for and the condition required.

 While Salvation Army and Goodwill are popular options for clothing donations, the former has attracted controversy over alleged discrimination, while the latter has received attention over low wages and safety concerns.